Skip to main content

 Track replacement in the local transportation hub:

-The underpass area of the local transport hub (Nahverkehrsdrehscheibe/NVD) is being renovated and cleaned, and the track arches at the underground streetcar stop are being replaced.
+The underpass area of the local transport hub (NVD) was renovated and cleaned, and the track curves at the underground tram stop were replaced.

 Aerial view of Graz Hauptbahnhof, a modern train station with a large plaza and surrounding buildings.